orkes-io/docs/docs/getting-started/concepts/access-control-applications.md

 <p align="center"><img src="/content/img/application_permission.png" alt="permission dialog" width="500" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-Once all of the workflows and tasks have been added, the table will display them all.
-This application is set for running the [order fulfillment codelab](/content/docs/codelab/orderfulfillment).

 > Note: When adding tasks, you can specify a [domain](http://localhost:3000/content/docs/codelab/taskToDomain).
+This allows you to direct all traffic to a specific instance of a task - without specifying in the API.

+Once all of the workflows and tasks have been added, the table will display the selection.
+The application below is set for running the [order fulfillment codelab](/content/docs/codelab/orderfulfillment).

 <p align="center"><img src="/content/img/all_permissions.png" alt="permissions table" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>